StevenLi-phoenix/CS-3113-Intro-To-Game-Programming/projects/project2/README.md

 - `T`: Switch the right paddle to assisted AI.
 - `Y`: Switch the right paddle to nightmare AI (sticks to the incoming ball).
 - `U`: Switch the right paddle to god mode (full-height blocker).
+- `1`, `2`, `3`: Set the active ball count directly (top-row or numpad).
+- `Q`, `E`: Nudge the ball count down/up (capped between one and three).
+- `R`: Reset paddles, balls, and scores while staying in the current game state.
+- `Enter`: Advance the start screen or restart from the game-over screen.
 - `Esc`: Quit the game.

 ## Build & Run